rust-lang/rfcs/text/0000-explicit-tail-calls.md

 # Motivation
 [motivation]: #motivation
 Tail call elimination (TCE) allows stack frames to be reused.
-While TCE via tail call optimization (TCO) is already supported by Rust, as is normal for optimizations TCE will only be applied if the compiler excpects a improvement by doing so.
+While TCE via tail call optimization (TCO) is already supported by Rust, as is normal for optimizations TCE will only be applied if the compiler expects a improvement by doing so.
 There is currently no way to specify that TCE should be guaranteed.
 This guarantee is interesting for two general goals.
-One goal is to do function calls without growing the stack, this mainly has semantic implications as recursive algorithms can overflow the stack without this optimization.
+One goal is to do function calls without growing the stack, this mainly has semantic implications as recursive algorithms can overflow the stack without this guarantee.
 The other goal is to avoid paying the cost to create a new stack frame, replacing `call` instructions by `jmp` instructions, this optimization has performance implications and can provide massive speedups for algorithms that have a high density of function calls.
+This goal also depend on the guarantee as otherwise a subtle change or a new compiler version can have a unexpected impact on performance.

 Note that workarounds for the first goal exist by using trampolining which limits the stack depth.
 However, while this functionality can be provided as a library, inclusion in the language can provide greater adoption of a more functional programming style.

-For the second goal no guaranteed method exists.
-While TCO can have the intended effect, if it is performed depends on the specific code and the compiler version.
-This can result in unexpected slow-downs after small changes to the code or a change of the compiler version, see this [issue](https://github.com/rust-lang/rust/issues/102952) for an example.
+For the second goal, TCO can have the intended effect, however, there is no guarantee.
+This can result in unexpected slow-downs, for example, as can be seen in this [issue](https://github.com/rust-lang/rust/issues/102952).

 Some specific use cases that are supported by this feature are new ways to encode state machines and jump tables, allowing code to be written in a continuation-passing style, using recursive algorithms without the danger of